http://www.rainbowmediasolutionltd.com/economics-term-paper-help/ Folate and Folic Acid

 Folic acid is the synthetic form of folate found in vitamins and supplements.
 When folic acid is consumed as a supplement and without food, it is nearly 100% bioavailable, consumed with food as in fortified cereal grains, absorption is slightly reduced.
 The liver changes the absorbed monoglutamate form of folate to the polyglutamate form.
 Alcohol interferes with this process which is one reason alcoholics often become folate deficient.

-Functions of Folate
+get link Functions of Folate

 In cells, all forms of folate are readily converted to the basic coenzyme form tetrahydrofolic acid.
 It functions as a coenzyme involved in one-carbon transfer reactions that include the synthesis of nucleic acids and several amino acids.
 Nucleic acids are needed for the synthesis of DNA and the metabolism of various amino acids and their derivatives.
 Because THFA is needed for DNA synthesis, folate deficiency may be induced during periods of rapid cell division as in pregnancy and cancer treatments.